bdt833/powerlifting_calc/README.md

 This shows us that some identifier variables (Name, Sex, Event, Date, etc) have no missing data, but there is a substantial amount of missing data in other descriptors.
-Luckily, a large majority of these descriptors are not of interested, so I’ll drop the irrelevant ones:
+Luckily, a large majority of these features are not of interest, so I’ll drop the irrelevant ones:

 ``` r
 pl_filter <- powerlifting %>% select(-Country, -BirthYearClass, -Federation,